Machine Identity Rotation: Securing Non-Human Identities

 • Implement strict access controls to limit who can access and manage these identities, reducing the risk of insider threats or unauthorized access.

-• In the financial sector, consider a system that automatically rotates API keys used by trading algorithms, storing the keys in an HSM with tightly controlled access.
+• In the financial sector, consider a system that automatically rotates api keys used by trading algorithms, storing the keys in an HSM with tightly controlled access.

 Continuous monitoring and auditing are essential to ensure the rotation process functions correctly and to detect any anomalies.